Bab Dekkakin

 Bab Dekkakin or Bab Dekakene (باب الدكاكين) is a fortified and ceremonial gate in Fes, Morocco.
-The gate is situated between the Old Mechouar (or Vieux Méchouar) and the New Mechouar (or Nouveau Méchouar) on the northern edge of Fes el-Jdid.
+The gate is situated between the Old Mechouar and the New Mechouar on the northern edge of Fes el-Jdid.

 Origin of name

 The gate's original name was as Bab es-Sebaa ("Gate of the Lion"), probably in reference to a carved image or motif of a lion that has since disappeared.

 Originally, the name "Bab Dekkakin" was actually the name of what is now the gate to the Royal Palace itself, which was formerly the main entrance to the city (originally called Bab el-Oued or Bab el-Qantara) before the palace expanded to this point.
 Only later did the name come to designate Bab es-Sebaa.
 The name Bab Dekkakin means "Gate of the Benches" and is a reference to the previous existence of benches along the sides of the gate where those who were granted an audience inside the Palace would wait until called upon.